dengxian-xreal/xreal.github.io/docs/05_Release Note/NRSDK 2.3.0.md

   - Better performance in low-light and complex background environments.

 ### Bug Fixes
-- **First Person View Streaming & Casting:**
-  Fixed an issue where videos were not recorded after tapping "Record" and trying to view them in the album.
+- Fixed an issue where videos were not recorded after tapping "Record" and trying to view them in the album.
+- Fixed an issue where hand tracking could be activated unintentionally when switching DoF modes.
+- Fixed flickering issues in Unity’s controller interface when using the URP plugin.
+- Fixed an issue where controllers became unusable when resizing the Game window in Editor mode.

+### Known Issues

+* Samsung S23 is not compatible with XREAL Light glasses.
+* Samsung S23 is not compatible with multithreaded rendering and URP.